Maxmad68/PyTouchBar/README.md

 ###### Parameters:
  - title (String) : The title of the slider, that will be displayed next to the slider
  - value (Float) : The default value as a decimal number between 0 and 1
  - color (tuple) : The tint color of the slider.
 Formatted as (r, g, b, a) where values are decimal numbers between 0 and 1.
-You can use the color constants (see below)
+You can use the color constants (<a href="https://github.com/Maxmad68/PyTouchBar/blob/master/README.md#color">see below</a>)
   - action (function) : The function that will be called when the user change the value of the slider